Flight-Free-UK/flight_free_uk_website/source/posts/a-young-love-for-trains.html.markdown

 This is because the planes use loads of fuel every day, and by the time you arrive at the airport from home, it has probably already taken you about an hour or so.
 Why not take the train?
 Me and my family take the train to Italy most of the time since it’s more eco-friendly.
 The journey from Paris to Milan takes about 7 hours or so, but it’s worth the view and scenery: this includes going through the Alps.

-#### It might be better to take the daytime trains from Milan to Paris, since the sleeper trains often have border checks in Switzerland at about 3 AM local time.
+#### It might be better to take the daytime trains from Milan to Paris.

-That doesn’t mean I wouldn’t recommend it.
-I would have a good night’s sleep anyway on the Sleeper, but it means you don’t get to see as much scenery.
+The sleeper trains often have border checks in Switzerland at about 3 AM local time but that doesn’t mean I wouldn’t recommend it.
+I would have a good night’s sleep anyway on the sleeper, but it means you don’t get to see as much scenery.

-#### An advantage of travelling by rail around Europe is that there are excellent options to get around European countries
+#### An advantage of travelling by rail around Europe is that there are excellent options to get around European countries.

 There is a massive majority of these trains are electric – compared to planes, which use jet fuel, which isn’t environmentally friendly.